 Let's look at some of the best vegan food in Singapore:

 This all vegan ice cream shop, located in Orchard shopping area, serves some of the best ice cream I’ve had.
 Using milk like cashew milk and coconut milk, their ice cream is thick, creamy, and delicious.

-You will have a hard time choosing the flavor as they have over 15+ flavors.
+You will have a hard time choosing the flavour as they have over 15+ flavours.
 Great that the friendly staff is happy to let you try some before deciding.
 I especially love the almond brittle fudge, D24 durian (if durian is your thing), and tiramisu.